tp7309/TTPassGen/README.md

 {min_repeat:max_repeat:repeat_mode}
 ```

-For `CharArrayRule`, repeat time is the length of the word to be generated.
+For `CharArrayRule`, repeat times is the length of the word to be generated.

 - `min_repeat`
   minimum repeat times